 - WebForms: Whether it’s basic or advanced, web forms are needed.
 However, they also need to be accessible – for that, they need to follow a logical layout, use placeholder attributes instead of label tags, have labeled fields, and connected form elements using a fieldset along with a legend that describes each field.

 - ARIA Labels: ARIA is something created by the World Wide Web Consortium (W3C) and is meant to make information readily available for screen readers.
 It is a core concept of accessibility and a valuable tool.
 The only issue is that these labels are often used in the wrong way.

 - Media: Despite their popularity nowadays, there are people who are not able to watch videos.
-That is why you should include captions or text alternatives to make your videos accessible for deaf or people with hard of hearing.
+That is why you should include captions or text alternatives to make your videos accessible for the deaf or people that are hard of hearing.

 - Color: People with vision and color deficiencies may have difficulty viewing your website or fail to see some colors.
 Make sure to set up the color contrast ratios early in the design, so that your text is easy to tell apart for users with vision impairments such as color blindness or low vision.